bananalab/bananalab.github.io/content/robert-jordan-cv.md

 * Technology purchasing and budgeting.

 ## Independent Consultant February 2011 - November 2012
 I provided the entertainment industry decision support, best practices evaluation and operational guidance to studios of all sizes.
-Some projects included:
+### Projects included:
 * Cloud computing infrastructure implementation for online gaming.
 * Render queue and pipeline redesign.
 * Systems management and monitoring implementation.

-## Disney / ImageMovers Digital, Novato, California, March 2007 – February 2011 Principal Systems Architect
+## Disney / ImageMovers Digital, Novato, California, March 2007 – February 2011
+### Principal Systems Architect
 I was responsible for all aspects of systems technology design and implementation.
 As a founding member of the systems team I built the infrastructure from the ground up.
 At our peak we had over 12,000 processing cores, 2 PB of storage, and over 1000 workstations located across three campuses.
 I managed relationships with all technology vendors, was responsible for developing the annual budget for systems infrastructure and directly managed seven senior technologists.
 During my tenure at IMD we relocated our headquarters twice.
 The second move included planning and build out of a state of the art data center.

-### Notable technology research projects I initiated while at IMD:
+#### Notable technology research projects I initiated while at IMD:
 * Parallel NFS file system driver for real time 2K video playback over NFS.
 * Data visualization tool for very large (1 billion+ objects) filesystem management.
 * Host sFlow agent and collector development in association with the host-flow project and inMon corp.

-## Lucasfilm Entertainment Company, San Francisco, California, November 2005 – March 2007 Senior Network Engineer
+## Lucasfilm Entertainment Company, San Francisco, California, November 2005 – March
+### 2007 Senior Network Engineer
 I was responsible for design, implementation, and maintenance of data and voice networking for the Lucas family of companies at all US locations.
 These networks included high performance rendering, secure business and accounting, high speed WAN, and many others.
 In addition to traditional routing and switching I was also responsible for the design, development and maintenance of a suite of custom network monitoring and management tools.

 ## eTag Technology, Sausalito, California, January 2005 – November 2005
 eTag was founded on the belief that innovations like the BlackBerry, other mobile devices, and RF technologies like RFID will fundamentally change how consumers interact with the world.
-### Vice President Systems Technology
+### VP Systems Technology
 I was responsible for all aspects of data and telecom systems design and implementation.
 This included the design of a nationwide rollout and management of self service kiosks.
 In this role I was also responsible for managing relationships with all technology vendors as well as maintaining internal corporate IT assets.

 ## ESC Entertainment, Alameda, California, February 2003 – October 2004